progval/Limnoria/plugins/Debug/README.rst

 Commands
 --------
-.. _command-Debug-channeldb:
+.. _command-debug-channeldb:

 channeldb [<channel>]
   Returns the result of the channeldb converter.

-.. _command-Debug-collect:
+.. _command-debug-collect:

 collect [<times>]
   Does <times> gc collections, returning the number of objects collected each time. <times> defaults to 1.

-.. _command-Debug-environ:
+.. _command-debug-environ:

 environ takes no arguments
   Returns the environment of the supybot process.

-.. _command-Debug-eval:
+.. _command-debug-eval:

 eval <expression>
   Evaluates <expression> (which should be a Python expression) and returns its value.
 If an exception is raised, reports the exception (and logs the traceback to the bot's logfile).

-.. _command-Debug-exec:
+.. _command-debug-exec:

 exec <statement>
   Execs <code>.
 Returns success if it didn't raise any exceptions.

-.. _command-Debug-exn:
+.. _command-debug-exn:

 exn <exception name>
   Raises the exception matching <exception name>.

-.. _command-Debug-sendquote:
+.. _command-debug-sendquote:

 sendquote <raw IRC message>
   Sends (not queues) the raw IRC message given.

-.. _command-Debug-settrace:
+.. _command-debug-settrace:

 settrace [<filename>]
   Starts tracing function calls to <filename>.
 If <filename> is not given, sys.stdout is used.
 This causes much output.

-.. _command-Debug-simpleeval:
+.. _command-debug-simpleeval:

 simpleeval <expression>
   Evaluates the given expression.

-.. _command-Debug-unsettrace:
+.. _command-debug-unsettrace:

 unsettrace takes no arguments
   Stops tracing function calls on stdout.

+.. _conf-Debug:

 Configuration
 -------------

+.. _conf-supybot.plugins.Debug.public:

 supybot.plugins.Debug.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.